kedro-org/kedro/docs/source/nodes_and_pipelines/modular_pipelines.md

 Pipeline templates are rendered using [Cookiecutter](https://cookiecutter.readthedocs.io/), and must also contain a `cookiecutter.json`
 See the [`cookiecutter.json` file in the Kedro default template](https://github.com/kedro-org/kedro/tree/main/kedro/templates/pipeline/cookiecutter.json) for an example.
-It is important to note that if you are embedding your custom pipeline template within a Kedro starter template, you must tell cookiecutter not to render this template when creating a new project from the starter.
+It is important to note that if you are embedding your custom pipeline template within a Kedro starter template, you must tell Cookiecutter not to render this template when creating a new project from the starter.
 To do this, you must add [`_copy_without_render: ["templates"]`](https://cookiecutter.readthedocs.io/en/latest/advanced/copy_without_render.html) to the `cookiecutter.json` file for the starter and not the `cookiecutter.json` for the pipeline template.